sirfonzie/INF2004_LAB5/README.md

 You should try building the project and downloading the code to the RPi Pico.
 You should be able to see some output on the Serial Monitor.

 ## **Create FreeRTOS Tasks**
+Currently, we are operating a single task that directs its focus on pinging a specified IP address.
+Nonetheless, given that we are utilizing a Real-Time Operating System (RTOS), our system is inherently designed to execute multiple tasks concurrently.
+Consequently, our subsequent task will logically involve constructing an additional task—a task designated to manage the blinking of an LED.

 **Create a Blinking LED Task**